Post Summary: Things I Wish I Knew Before Trying to Visit All the National Parks

 If you are serious about visiting all the National Parks, you should start saving for those expensive parks.
 I suggest getting a separate saving account and starting to save some amount every month for those parks.
 It doesn’t take much but it will add up.

 If you start saving $20 a month for your visit to these parks.
 In 5 years, you will have $5,200.
 It is doable.
 Look at your budget.
 How much do you eat out?
 Try eating at home one extra night a month.
 Do you go out drinking with friends?
 Have a beer instead of a cocktail.
 Have one beer instead of two.
-Consider bring you lunch rather than eat out.
+Consider bringing you lunch rather than eating out.
 Get a separate savings account and set up an automatic transfer for the day after payday and just let the money build.

 If you can up it to $100 a month, you are looking at $26,000.
 If you are saving more than $100 a month, you might look into conservatively investing that money with a company like Betterment.
 Betterment is a low-cost investing platform that allows you to set goals and will automatically deposit and invest your money based on your specific goals.
 I use Betterment to invest the money I’d like to keep easily accessible but don’t need immediately.